patricklafrance/wmfnext-shell/README.md

 ### Fetch data

 Data fetching is an important part of an application and React Router is now really good at it with the [loader API](https://reactrouter.com/en/main/route/loader).
-In this example, we'll render in a new page the first 5 characters returned by the [Rick and Morty API](https://rickandmortyapi.com/).
+In this example, we'll render the first 5 characters returned by the [Rick and Morty API](https://rickandmortyapi.com/).

  > Loaders is a data fetching solution which works very well with React Router.
 Depending of the needs of your application, there might be a better solution out there.
 For example, [TanStack Query](https://tanstack.com/query/latest) is a great choice if you need to prefetch a lot of data and are looking for a client side state management solution.